ratwolfzero/hopalong_python/README.md

 ### One-Pass Approach with Full Trajectory Caching*

-Description: This method computes all trajectory points in a single pass and stores them in memory, enabling efficient calculation of trajectory extents and mapping to image pixels.
+Description:

-- Advantages: Leveraging NumPy’s vectorized operations, this approach efficiently computes and maps points in a single pass, potentially increasing performance.
+This method computes trajectory points in a single pass and stores them in memory.
+Subsequent steps use vectorized operations to calculate trajectory extents and efficiently map points to image pixels, optimizing each task for performance.

-- Disadvantages:
+- Advantages: Vectorized operations enable efficient mapping and extent calculation.
+Separating these steps allows per-point tasks, like pixel population, to benefit from further optimization using Numba, ensuring both clarity and high performance.

-Full caching requires substantial memory allocation, especially for high iteration counts.
+- Disadvantages: Full caching requires substantial memory allocation, especially for high iteration counts.
 This may lead to performance issues from system memory swapping or even memory overflow.

 ### One-Pass Approach with Limited Memory Usage (Chunked or No Caching)*